Definition of Foreword

 Although this is just a passage from Editor’s Foreword, it shows that a difference between a preface and a foreword is generally about who writes it.
-This part of the foreword clearly shows that the editor wants the readers to know why this translation of Oedipus at Colonus, a play by Sophocles, differs from other books.
-That is why he informs the readers about the contemporary poets of Sophocles, talks about the scholars, and informs the readers about the significance of this issue of the play in the English language.
+This part of the foreword shows that the editor wants the readers to know why this translation of Oedipus at Colonus, a play by Sophocles, differs from other books.
+Hence, he informs the readers about the contemporary poets of Sophocles, talking about the scholars.
+He also informs the readers about the significance of this issue of the play in the English language.

 When Papa and Mary first rented in 1940 the Finca Vigía which was to be his home for the next twenty-two years until his death, there was still a real country on the south side.
 This country no longer exists.
 It was not done in by middle-class real estate developers like Chekhov’s cherry orchard, which might have been its fate in Puerto Rico or Cuba without the Castro revolution, but by the startling growth of the population of poor people and their shack housing which is such a feature of all the Greater Antilles, no matter what their political persuasion.

 This is the foreword of The Complete Short Stories of Hemingway by Hemingway’s family members.
 It means that the writers of foreword are then two as the names suggest.
-This passage informs the readers about the writers, their relationship with the author, their objective of writing this foreword, and how they feel about their father.
-It shows that they see him writing great stories like that of Anton Chekhov and know that he has lived in Cuba and has loved poverty.
-It means that they are stating the main objective of this collection of short stories.
+This passage informs the readers about the writers, their relationship with the author.
+Their objective of writing this foreword is to express how they feel about their father.
+It shows that they see him writing significant stories like that of Anton Chekhov and know that he has lived in Cuba and has loved poverty.
+It means that they are stating the main aim of this collection of short stories.

 Foreword by Mary Helen Washington to Their Eyes Were Watching God by Zora Neal Hurston